Arrow BOOK

 • Discomfort following trauma or altered pelvic mechanics

-• Limited improvement with physiotherapy medication or manual therapy
+• Limited improvement with physiotherapy, medication, or manual therapy

-• Positive clinical examination suggesting sacroiliac joint involvement
+• Clinical examination suggesting sacroiliac joint involvement

-What to Expect During the Procedure
+What to expect during the procedure

-You lie comfortably on the procedure table
+2. You lie comfortably on the procedure table

-Imaging guidance is used to position the needle accurately
+4. Imaging guidance is used to position the needle accurately

-Diagnostic injection is performed
+5. A diagnostic injection is performed

-You are monitored briefly before going home
+7. You are monitored briefly before returning home

 The procedure is usually completed as a day case.

-After the Procedure
+After the procedure

-After a diagnostic block you may notice
+After a diagnostic sacroiliac joint block you may notice:

 • Temporary numbness or lightness around the joint